 "Was that strictly necessary?"
 Dumbledore asked.

-"He would never have loved I, my brother or my nephew," Loki said.
+"He would never have loved my brother, my nephew, or even myself," Loki said.
 "So it is better that he fears us.
-If love cannot be achieved, then fear shall have to suffice.
-It is imperfect, but often effective."
+If love cannot be achieved, then fear shall have to suffice."

 Dumbledore clearly disagreed, but said nothing, changing the subject.
 "They are very sweet together," he said.

 "Yes they are," Loki agreed.
-"It is a great pity that this is the first time that Harry remembers his father's love for him, for I watched them when Lily was still alive."
+"It is a great pity that Harry does not remember his father's love for him, for as James he always doted on him.
+I watched them when Lily was still alive."

 "Even through the Fidelius?"
 Dumbledore asked, surprised.